 Mathilda, a 12-year-old girl, is reluctantly taken in by Léon, a professional assassin, after her family is murdered.
-Léon and Mathilda form an unusual relationship, as she becomes his protégée and learns the assassin's trade.
+An unusual relationship forms as she becomes his protégée and learns the assassin's trade.

-A young and talented drummer attending a prestigious music academy finds himself under the wing of the most respected professor at the school, one who does not hold back on abuse towards his students.
+A young and talented drummer attending a prestigious music academy finds himself under the wing of the most respected professor at the school; one who does not hold back on abuse towards his students.
 The two form an odd relationship as the student wants to achieve greatness, and the professor pushes him.Written by

 694 of 848 people found this review helpful.

 Was this review helpful to you?

 | Report this